codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 max-width="70%"
 %}

+{:start="3"}
-To connect an Identity Provider, click the *add single-sign-on* button and select your provider from the drop-down menu.
+1. To connect an Identity Provider, click the *add single-sign-on* button and select your provider from the drop-down menu.

 ## Codefresh SSO setup

-Regardless of the Identity Provider that you have chosen, the Codefresh setup is the similar for all of them.
+Regardless of the Identity Provider that you have chosen, the setup in Codefresh is similar for all of them.
 You need to provide several fields to Codefresh to activate SSO.
 The common ones are:

 * *Display Name* - A name for your Identity Provider
 * *Client ID* - An ID that will be used for the connection
 * *Client Secret* - A secret associated with the ID

-Some providers also need
-additional fields which are specific to that provider.
+Some providers also need additional fields which are specific to that provider.

 The process to obtain the values for these fields depends on the individual Identity Provider.
 In the following sections we will outline the details for each one.